 - Leave the birch sap to ferment at room temperature; in 5-7 days it should turn slightly tangy.

-- Store in a cool place for another 15-20 days, in some cases longer.
+- Store in a cool place for another 15-20 days.

 Sparkling birch sap